 Katie is a member of the Greater Rochester Association for Women Attorneys, the Monroe County Bar Association, and the New York State Academy of Trial Lawyers.
 During her 25 year career as an attorney in the greater Rochester area, Katie has served on or chaired numerous bar association committees, including the Monroe County Bar Association’s Judiciary Committee, GRAWA’s Women’s Health and Nominations Committees, and she served as a Lawyers for Learning Volunteer.
 Early in her career, she enjoyed the mentorship afforded by being an active member of the Rochester Inns of Court, and served the Inn as its Secretary for two terms.

-Katie volunteers for Camp DayDreams, a program affiliated with the Boys & Girls Club of Rochester that develops, challenges, and empowers Rochester’s urban youth to serve themselves, their families, and their community as vibrant individuals through its “Camp & Grow” program.
+An active member of her community, Katie serves on the Board of Directors of the Braddock Bay Bird Observatory, a non-profit organization dedicated to ornithological research, education, and conservation, and has been serving as Board Secretary since 2017.
+Katie also served as a development volunteer for Camp DayDreams, a program affiliated with the Boys & Girls Club of Rochester that empowers Rochester’s urban youth to serve themselves, their families, and their community through its “Camp & Grow” program.

-Katie received her B.A. from the University of Minnesota and earned her J.D., cum laude, from the State University of New York at Buffalo School of Law in 1997, where she was awarded the Robert J. Connelly Award for Excellence in Trial Technique and was selected for the Order of Barristers.
-During law school, she served as the Head Note and Comment editor of the Buffalo Law Review and was an active member of the Buffalo Moot Court and Jessup International Law Moot Court Boards.
+Katie received her B.A. from the University of Minnesota and earned her J.D., cum laude, from the State University of New York at Buffalo School of Law in 1997, where she earned the Robert J. Connelly Award for Excellence in Trial Technique and was selected for the Order of Barristers.
+During law school, she served as the Head Note and Comment editor of the Buffalo Law Review and as a member of the Buffalo Moot Court Board and the Jessup International Law Moot Court Board.